 (b) Buried pesticides: It was a common practice in many countries to bury old, obsolete or passed ‘use by date’ pesticides.
 Usually these burials have commingled chemicals and are a significant problem.
 Some chemicals like HCB are buried in very large volumes, often with no co-mingling.
 Lindane formulations can be found in relatively large burials because, as lindane degrades quite easily it becomes very odorous and the pesticides were buried to reduce the odour.

 (c) Contaminated soil: In general contaminated soils occur where the pesticides were kept or stored and over time have leaked (or in the case of solids – fallen) onto the soils below their storage.
 This is particularly the case for stocks of the pesticide POPs that were listed to Annex A in 2004, whose containers have disintegrated or where the contents have been deliberately emptied onto the ground to allow the containers to be used for other purpose.
 This applies to farmers’ sheds that have soil floors and in many cases also applies to formulators or distributers who stored bulk pesticides outside of their facilities.
-Contaminated soil can also be found in areas where pesticides have been spilt while they were being mixed and loaded into application equipment.
+Contaminated soils are also found on farms where obsolete pesticide POPs have been buried and in areas where pesticides have been spilt while they were being mixed and loaded into application equipment.
 For example, contaminated soil can be found at air strips used by planes involved in the aerial spraying of pesticides.
 Pesticide manufacturing facilities are also potential locations of contaminated soils.
-Contaminated soils may also occur where pesticides have been extensively used and applied (e.g. outdoor public spaces, transportation corridors, and utility infrastructure).
+Contaminated soils may also occur where pesticides have been extensively used and applied (e.g. farms, outdoor public spaces, transportation corridors, and utility infrastructure).

+(d) Contaminated sediment: leaching of pesticide POPS from storage or burial can result in contaminated sediments in waterways and lakes.

+(e) Contaminated sewerage sludge: sewerage sludge can contain pesticide POPs and land-based dispersal of the sludge can lead to pesticide POPs contamination of soil.
+It also can result in contaminated marine sediment in harbours or coastal areas where there is sewerage or stormwater discharge into the marine environment.

-(d) Contaminated empty packaging: following the use of pesticide POPs, their original packaging could contain residual contamination.
+(f) Contaminated empty packaging: following the use of pesticide POPs, their original packaging could contain residual contamination.
 These containers were either collected and stored or in some cases abandoned at the location of the pesticide application.
 In addition, contaminated empty packaging will result where pesticide POPs stocks have leaked or have otherwise been removed.
 Contaminated packaging can include: steel or aluminium drums and cans; plastic drums and bottles; cloth or plastic sacks; wooden boxes and pallets; and cardboard or paper boxes and bags.

-(e) Contaminated building materials: As a consequence of spillage during pesticide POPs handling or storage, the structures in which the pesticides were held could become contaminated.
+(g) Contaminated building materials: As a consequence of spillage during pesticide POPs handling or storage, the structures in which the pesticides were held could become contaminated.
 Typical contaminated building materials include concrete roofs, walls and floor; bricks and mortar; floor coverings; and furniture and equipment.

-(f) Production wastes: Some pesticide POPs wastes can occur as residues from pesticide production processes.
+(h) Production wastes: Some pesticide POPs wastes can occur as residues from pesticide production processes.
 For example, the production process for lindane generates a mixture of POP isomers (alpha- and beta-HCH).
 At some lindane manufacturing facilities large stockpiles of these production wastes have accumulated and have been deposited in landfills (International HCH & Pesticides Association, 2006).
 Technical grade waste pesticide products are rarely located at closed production facilities anymore.

 Subsections 1-13 immediately below describe the pesticide POPs covered by the present guidelines.
 Under each such subsection, paragraph (d) describes the types of waste in which the relevant pesticide POP is typically found.